Your browser does not support JavaScript!

 Background

-Minorities make up more than 28 percent of the U.S. population, but fewer than 20 percent of American mental health providers are ethnic minorities.
-The goal of the Minority Fellowship Program is to increase the pool of professionals qualified to provide leadership, consultation, training, and administration to public and private organizations that develop and implement programs for underserved ethnic minority persons with mental or substance abuse disorders.
-Through this program, SAMHSA's Center for Mental Health Services provides grants to encourage and facilitate the doctoral and postdoctoral development of minority nurses, psychiatrists, psychologists, social workers, and marriage and family therapists.
+The goal of the Minority Fellowship Program is to increase the pool of professionals qualified to provide leadership, consultation, training, and administration to public and private organizations that develop and implement programs for persons with mental or substance abuse disorders.
+Through this program, SAMHSA's Center for Mental Health Services provides grants to encourage and facilitate the doctoral and postdoctoral development of nurses, psychiatrists, psychologists, social workers, and marriage and family therapists.

 Purposes and Goals

-The purposes of the MFP are to facilitate the entry of ethnic minority students into mental health careers and increase the number of counselors; marriage and family therapists; nurses; psychologists; psychiatrists; and, social workers trained to teach, administer, and provide direct mental health and substance abuse services to ethnic minority groups.
-SAMHSA is committed to services that are professional, are competent, and effectively meet the critical mental health and substance abuse prevention and treatment needs of the Nation's diverse population.
+The purposes of the MFP are to facilitate the entry of students into mental health careers and increase the number of counselors; marriage and family therapists; nurses; psychologists; psychiatrists; and, social workers trained to teach, administer, and provide direct mental health and substance abuse services.
+SAMHSA is committed to services that are professional, are competent, and effectively meet the critical mental health and substance abuse prevention and treatment needs of the Nation's population.

 The goals of MFP are

-• To target training support to increase the pool of doctoral-level ethnic minority behavioral health professionals who are committed to improving services for ethnic minorities with mental or substance abuse disorders.
+• To support the pool of doctoral-level behavioral health professionals who are committed to improving services for individuals with mental or substance abuse disorders.

-• To create a nucleus of ethnic minority behavioral health professionals who will provide leadership, consultation, training, and services administration expertise to State and community agencies, primary care provider organizations, and educational institutions for services delivered to ethnic minorities with mental or substance abuse disorders.
+• To create a nucleus of behavioral health professionals who will provide leadership, consultation, training, and services administration expertise to State and community agencies, primary care provider organizations, and educational institutions for services delivered to individuals with mental or substance abuse disorders.

-• To collaborate with national mental health and substance abuse prevention and treatment organizations to provide training support and to enhance interdisciplinary efforts to increase quality of care and access to mental health and substance abuse services for underserved ethnic minority communities.
+• To collaborate with national mental health and substance abuse prevention and treatment organizations to provide training support and to enhance interdisciplinary efforts to increase quality of care and access to mental health and substance abuse services.

 • To ensure that training is consistent with the latest developments in the evolving behavioral health delivery and financing mechanisms; specifically, programs should work toward training all MFP Fellows well in both mental health and substance abuse.

-• To expand evaluation of services in underserved ethnic minority persons with mental health and substance abuse issues.
+• To expand evaluation of services to persons with mental health and substance abuse issues.

-Since its creation in 1973, the Minority Fellowhip Program has helped support doctoral-level training of almost a thousand ethnic minority psychiatrists, psychologists, psychiatric nurses, and social workers.
+Since its creation in 1973, the Minority Fellowship Program has helped support doctoral-level training of almost a thousand psychiatrists, psychologists, psychiatric nurses, and social workers.
 These individuals often serve in key leadership positions in mental health and substance abuse direct services, training, administration, services supervision, and services research.

 About the Coordinating Center

 SAMHSA's Minority Fellowship Program Coordinating Center is managed under contract by The MayaTech Corporation (MTC).
-The Coordinating Center is designed to help SAMHSA and the MFP Grantees strengthen the MFP, strengthen the tracking of the MFP Fellows, assess the impacts of the MFP, and in general help the MFP solidify its gains and make further progress in reducing the disparities that currently weaken our Nation's behavioral health workforce.
+The Coordinating Center is designed to help SAMHSA and the MFP Grantees strengthen the MFP, strengthen the tracking of the MFP Fellows, assess the impacts of the MFP.

-MTC is active in various initiatives that address the racial and ethnic health and the behavioral health disparities that continue to plague our Nation.
+MTC is active in various initiatives that address behavioral health.
 To learn more about these initiatives, please see the following Web site: